libero/jats-ingester/README.md

  - username: `longkey`
  - password: `verysecretkey`

+ By default, running `make start` only copies a single, small zip file to the `dev-jats-ingester-incoming` bucket.

+ Running `make start-all-assets` will copy all of the files in the `/tests/assets` directory into the `dev-jats-ingester-incoming` bucket.

 ### Running tests

 * `make tests` runs all tests.
 * `make python-tests` runs python tests only
 * `make js-tests` runs javascript tests only
+* `make js-integration-tests` - runs javascript tests using services to make real calls
 * `make debug-js-tests` runs javascript tests only using node inspect
+* `make debug-js-integration-tests` - runs javascript tests using services to make real calls using node inspect

+After running the following add `chrome://inspect` the following to your browser navigation bar:
+* `make remote-debug-js-tests` runs javascript tests only using node inspect accessible remotely
+* `make remote-debug-js-integration-tests` - runs javascript tests using services to make real calls using node inspect accessible remotely

+Be sure to add `debugger;` to [inspect](https://nodejs.org/en/docs/guides/debugging-getting-started/) your test code to set a break point.

 ## Documentation